DnD 5e Feats

 Orcish Fury

 This is a solid half-feat that can benefit any half-orc melee character.
-The +1 to STR and CON is solid and so is the weapon attack after using Relentless Endurance, but the main benefit comes in the extra damage dice.
+The +1 to STR and CON is a good boost and so is the weapon attack after using Relentless Endurance, but the main benefit comes in the extra damage dice.

 The efficiency of adding one of the weapon’s damage dice will really depend on what weapon you’re using.
 If you take this feat you should really consider a greataxe because a greatsword will only add 1d6 (instead of 2d6).